 The fans rev to life and begin sucking up the smog.
 Red’s clothing and hair whips about, and Charmander gives an alarmed Rawr! as his protective cover is quickly drawn away.

 Charmander tenses as he watches the three pokedolls slowly come back into view.
 Red puts his finger over the clicker button, waiting.
 “Charmander, smokescreen.
 Smokescreen.
 Smokescre-” Click-clak!
 “Good boy!”
 Red watches the smog rise, thin and long as the fans immediately suck it away.
 How long can he keep that up?
 “Stop, Charmander.”
 Charmander glances at him, but then turns back to the pokedoll, growling quietly.
-Red wonders if the sound of the fans distracting, and turns them back off.
+Red wonders if the sound of the fans are distracting his pokemon, and turns them back off.

 And now the smog is completely surrounding him.
 Shit.
 Red crouches down and picks Charmander back up with one arm, the lizard’s smooth hide warm to the touch.
 His pokemon startles, and pain suddenly lances through Red’s side and arm.
 The lizard’s claws have sunk in, mostly stopped by his clothes’ armor mesh, but the tips still piercing through.
 “OW!
 Ow, ow… it’s okay Charmander, it’s just me… ow…”